 In-flight Wi-Fi credits

-You’ll also get up to 365 in-flight Wi-Fi credits per year, which can help you save considerable sums of money if you fly Southwest a lot and you frequently pay for internet access.
-Normally, internet access on Southwest flights will set you back $8 per day, so this perk could be worth $160 per year if you only use it 20 times.
+You’ll also get up to 365 in-flight Wi-Fi credits per year, which can help you save considerable sums of money if you fly Southwest frequently and often pay for internet access.
+Normally, internet access on Southwest flights will set you back $8 per day, so this perk could be worth $160 per year if you use it 20 times.
 Obviously, it would be worth a lot more than that depending on how often you could take advantage.

 Global Entry or TSA PreCheck credit

 Like other popular travel credit cards, the Southwest Rapid Rewards Performance Business gives cardholders a statement credit good for Global Entry or TSA PreCheck membership.
 This credit is good for up to $100, and you can use it to renew a membership every four years.

 Four upgraded boardings